 The NYISO proposes no changes to the principal formula describing the allocation to each Eligible Transmission Customer but does introduce new terms and clarifies many of the existing terms.
 The principle formula allocates to each Eligible Transmission Customer a share of the total BPCG paid to Additional Resources for the day by applying three scaling factors.
-The NYISO proposes replacing the equation that develops the first scaling factor, K^{fe}{L} , with one that more clearly demonstrates the desired result.
-The factor K^{fe}{L} , is the ratio of the purchases, by zone, in real-time by all Eligible Transmission Customers (RTP^{act}{L}), for all hours of the day in which such purchases are positive, to the sum for the day of hourly sales in the Day-Ahead market at the Virtual Transaction bus in the zone by Eligible Transmission Customers and the hourly excess of the Day-Ahead forecast load for the zone over Day-Ahead purchases plus internal bilateral schedules (RTP^{fest}{L}) at Load buses in the zone for each hour for hours in which the excess is a positive number.
+The NYISO proposes replacing the equation that develops the first scaling factor, $K^{fe}{\ L}$, with one that more clearly demonstrates the desired result.
+The factor $K^{fe}{\ L}$, is the ratio of the purchases, by zone, in real-time by all Eligible Transmission Customers ($RTP^{act}{\ L}$), for all hours of the day in which such purchases are positive, to the sum for the day of hourly sales in the Day-Ahead market at the Virtual Transaction bus in the zone by Eligible Transmission Customers and the hourly excess of the Day-Ahead forecast load for the zone over Day-Ahead purchases plus internal bilateral schedules ($RTP^{fcst}{\ L}$) at Load buses in the zone for each hour for hours in which the excess is a positive number.

-The NYISO has also clarified the calculation of RTP^{fcst}L by adding language clarifying that purchases of energy from the Day-Ahead market include purchases at Virtual load Buses and bilateral purchases but do not include purchases at proxy generator buses.
+The NYISO has also clarified the calculation of RTP^{fcst}{L} by adding language clarifying that purchases of energy from the Day-Ahead market include purchases at Virtual load Buses and bilateral purchases but do not include purchases at proxy generator buses.

-Similarly, the NYISO proposes to clarify the term K^{loc}L , which allocates total BPCG paid to Additional Resources by zone.
-By rephrasing the formula for K^{loc}L and clarifying the description of the term RTPfcstL, the NYISO more clearly describes K{loc}{Las} the ratio of all Eligible Transmission Customer's daily Energy purchases in the real-time market, by load zone, for hours in which the zonal purchases are positive, to the total of all daily Energy purchases in the real-time market by Eligible Transmission Customers, for all zones, for hours of the day in which the zonal purchases are positive The NYISO also proposes to replace the formula for calculating $K^{customer}{c,L}$, the last scale factor for allocating to each Eligible Transmission Customer its share of BPCG paid to Additional Resources.
-As noted above K^{loc}{L} allocates the amount of BPCG paid to Additional Resources to Eligible Transmission Customers by zone.
-The $K^{customer}{c,L}$ factor allocates to each Eligible Transmission Customers' Energy purchases from the Real-Time market in that Load Zone in each hour summed over hours of the day in which these purchases are positive to all Energy purchases by Eligible Transmission Customers in the Real-Time market in that Load Zone in each hour summed over hours of the day in which these purchases are positive.
+Similarly, the NYISO proposes to clarify the term K^{loc}L, which allocates total BPCG paid to Additional Resources by zone.
+By rephrasing the formula for K^{loc}{L} , and clarifying the description of the term RTPfcstL, the NYISO more clearly describes K^{loc} as the ratio of all Eligible Transmission Customer's daily Energy purchases in the real-time market, by load zone, for hours in which the zonal purchases are positive, to the total of all daily Energy purchases in the real-time market by Eligible Transmission Customers, for all zones, for hours of the day in which the zonal purchases are positiveThe NYISO also proposes to replace the formula for calculating K^{customer}{c,L}, the last scale factor for allocating to each Eligible Transmission Customer its share of BPCG paid to Additional Resources.
+As noted above K^{loc}L allocates the amount of BPCG paid to Additional Resources to Eligible Transmission Customers by zone.
+The K^{customer}{c,L} factor allocates to each Eligible Transmission Customer a portion of this zonal BPCG for Additional Resources based on the ratio of each Eligible Transmission Customers' Energy purchases from the Real-Time market in that Load Zone in each hour summed over hours of the day in which these purchases are positive to all Energy purchases by Eligible Transmission Customers in the Real-Time market in that Load Zone in each hour summed over hours of the day in which these purchases are positive.